swarup-p/VSD_Physical_Design_Workshop/README.md

 ![](/snapshots_lab_session/Day5/D5_lab_gen_pdn_output.JPG)

 The pitch information of metal 1 layer in the pdn output indicates the distance between power and ground carrier traces or lines.
-Therefore, custom cell inverter in the example should have height in the odd multiples of pitch.
+Therefore, custom cell inverter taken as an example should have height in the odd multiples of pitch.

 ### Run Routing

 Parameters to set routing process are defined in READ_ME.md file in the './configuration' folder.
-For example, if ROUTING_STRATEGY is set to 0 then routing results may not converge and have DRC violations but it takes less time and is less overhead for the syste.
+For example, if ROUTING_STRATEGY is set to 0 then routing results may not converge and have DRC violations but it takes less time and is less overhead for the system.
 Whereas if strategy is set to 14 then TritonRoute 14 engine is used in the backend which takes a lot of time but converges with 0 DRC erros.

 Use command,